AI-Pree/github-qrcode/README.md

 # Resume-data-matrix

-This project aims to generate QR codes for sharing your resume.
+This project aims to generate QR codes for sharing your portfolios and other information in your github profile.

 ## Usage
 ```